The four pillars of talent management systems: A solid HR foundation

 For Kate Adamentz Jenkins, an experienced compensation analyst at the University of Wisconsin Credit Union (UWCU), the annual salary administration period was a yearly headache.
-While UWCU was committed to implementing best practices in managing the performance of its employees, the company's compensation management system
+While UWCU was committed to implementing best practices in managing the performance of its employees, the company's compensation management system was slowing down the process.

 "It was an elaborate series of spreadsheets," Jenkins said about the employee compensation process.
 "We had a pretty well-defined process in terms of the mechanics, in terms of our base increase and our pay for performance system was already in place, but how we administered increases was very manual."